flownative/beach-flow-companion/README.md

 **Warning**

+It is possible to use the PdoBackend from this package without configuring the DB connection directly.
+It does then fall back to the Doctrine connection configuration used for the persistence layer.

-The `Flownative\BeachFlowCompanion\Cache\PdoBackend` must only be used for caches marked as `persistent`.
+If doing so, the `Flownative\BeachFlowCompanion\Cache\PdoBackend` must only be used for caches marked as `persistent`.
 If used for non-persistent caches, the lack of injection for compile-time commands will break any such command, like, ironically, `flow:cache:flush`.